Jun-Pu/Evaluation-on-salient-object-detection/README.md

 ---
 A fast evaluation on salient object detection with GPU implementation including **MAE, Max F-measure, S-measure, E-measure**.

-Code are reimplemented from the matlab version which are available from http://dpfan.net/, modified from https://github.com/Hanqer/Evaluate-SOD.

 Note that the totally black ground truths are considered in E-measure, weighted F-measure and S-measure; excluded in F-measure (which is consistent with the Matlab code from https://github.com/wenguanwang/SODsurvey).

 * GPU implementation with pytorch which can be easier embedding into eval code.